Oklahoma drill: Prevalence

-Many high school and college teams use the Oklahoma drill as a way to kick off the first day of full contact practice.
+Many high school and college teams use the Oklahoma drill as a way to kick off the first day of full-contact practice.
 While often criticized as excessive, some argue that it can be a critical tool used by coaches to evaluate players that might have looked good in non-contact drills, but have yet to face full contact.
 Other times the drill is used simply to get players in the proper mind-set for full contact practices, especially in high school and college, where many times players have gone up to eight months doing only non-contact drills.

 The Oklahoma drill, along with other full-contact drills, was officially banned from NFL team practices in May 2019 following years of declining use and increasing concerns for player safety.
-Veterans and high-profile NFL players rarely participate in pit drills owing to the higher risk of injury.
-Prior to the ban many team owners and coaches already refused to permit the drill.
-Notable exceptions had included the Chargers, and the Bengals who used the drill as a kind of celebration of the first day of full-contact practices.
-On October 7, 2015, Dan Campbell reportedly used the Oklahoma drill to begin his first practice as interim head coach of the Miami Dolphins.
-On July 29, 2018, the Detroit Lions used a reportedly safer variant of the Oklahoma drill during practice under first year head coach Matt Patricia.
+Veterans and high-profile NFL players rarely participate in pit drills owing to the higher risk of injury, with many coaches already refusing to permit the drill prior to its ban.
+A non-contact variant of the drill is sometimes run.

+Outside football

+Oklahoma drills have been used for entertainment purposes, as a type of combat sport.